Riding Agreements, Policies and Expectations

-When there are 10 or more riders in a group we divide into 2 or more smaller groups of 8 or fewer riders.
+When there are 9 or more riders in a group we divide evenly into 2 or more smaller groups not to exceed 8 riders.
 We do this because we think it’s safer.
 Depending on the number of riders on a given day not all groups may be offered.

 Daily rides are one hour in duration with a 5 minute rest stop after 30 minutes.
 All rides then return to Echo mesa for coffee and socializing on the Echo Mesa patio.
 On Mondays and Thursdays , in addition to the regular 1 hr ride, there is the option of a long ride of 2 to 3 hrs.

 In addition to the daily rides we have a monthly “out to dinner” social night.
 We have twice monthly Saturday breakfast rides, and a monthly off campus ride.
 Once you have joined the club you will be put on the distribution list to receive email updates on these and other activities.

 Our safe riding agreements have evolved over the years based on discussions and agreements reached at our regular club meetings.
 As a member of the club we agree to abide by these agreements because the behavior of each rider in a group affects the safety of all.

 Helmets are required.
 Rear view mirrors are recommended.

 It is the official policy of the club that we obey all traffic laws.
 That includes coming to a full stop at stop signs.
 If you choose not to come to a full, one foot down, stop you are accepting the risk of a $200+ traffic fine.
 At the very least you must come to a near stop that allows for a thorough check for oncoming traffic before proceeding.
 All must understand that the rider in front of you may come to a sudden stop AND be prepared for that.